Penn State vs. Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 - Penn State's games this year have hit the over on two of six set point totals (33.3%).

-- Penn State is 1-1 against the spread and 2-0 overall when the team piles up more than 427.9 yards.
+- Penn State is 1-1 against the spread and 2-0 overall when the team picks up over 427.9 yards.

-- This year, the Nittany Lions have seven turnovers, five fewer than the Fighting Illini have takeaways (12).

 - Find the latest spread and moneyline odds for Penn State at SISportsbook.